vaishali-yasala/Spark/README.md

 When called on a dataset of (K,V) pairs, returns a dataset of (K,U) pairs where the values for each key are aggregated using the given combine functions and a neutral "zero" value.
 Allows an aggregate value type that is different than the input value type, while avoiding the unnecesary allocations.
 Like in <i>groupByKey</i>, the number of reduce tasks is configurable through an optional second argument.
  - [Code](https://github.com/vaishali-yasala/Spark/blob/main/rdd-aggregateByKey.py)
  - [Output](https://github.com/vaishali-yasala/Spark/blob/main/rdd-aggregateByKey.pdf)

+ 13. sortByKey([ascending], [numPartitions]) Transformation -
+ When called on a dataset of (K, V) pairs whete K implements Ordered, returns a datset of (K, V) pairs stored by keys in ascending or descending order, as specified in the boolean <i>ascending</i> argument.